Lynnwood Farnam: Style

 Farnam was the first North American organist to play the entire repertoire of Johann Sebastian Bach's organ works, a feat not repeated until E. Power Biggs completed the cycle in September 1937.
-Farnam considered Bach to be the greatest writer of organ music, but had a particular fondness of French organ music from his own time, especially that of Louis Vierne.
+Farnam considered Bach to be the greatest writer of organ music but had a particular fondness of French organ music from his own time, especially that of Louis Vierne.
 Farnam also performed programs consisting of the entire organ works of Brahms and Franck.
 He rarely played music that had been transcribed for organ, but performed music originally composed for it.
 Edward Moore of the Chicago Tribune remarked upon Farnam's rhythm, comparing the dance-ability of his performance of Handel's organ concertos to Paul Whiteman.
 He viewed his concerts and recitals as an extension of the church's work, and disdained "theatrical" playing in a sacred setting.

-Farnam learned new pieces first by playing slowly on the piano, working out precise fingering.
+Farnam learned new pieces first by playing slowly on the piano, and working out precise fingering.
 Then he transferred the piece to a small organ at his residence, to gain the feel for the organ keyboard.
 Once he felt he had mastered the piece technically, he then moved to the full organ at his disposal, where he worked out the registration per the specifications of the instrument upon which he was performing.
 His command of registration and tone was considered unparalleled.
-Farnam would not improvise in public, but concentrated on bringing attention to the pieces he was performing through technical perfection without emphasizing his own virtuoso capabilities.
+Farnam would not improvise in public, but concentrated on bringing attention to the pieces he was performing through technical perfection without emphasizing his virtuoso capabilities.
 He composed a singular piece, Toccata on 'O filii et filiae, which he used to test the sonic capabilities of the organs he was to play.

-Farnam was proud of his Canadian heritage, and ensured that "Canadian Organist" was placed on programs under his name.
+Farnam was proud of his Canadian heritage and ensured that "Canadian Organist" was placed on programs under his name.